 The end address will be the ATM we want to go to location's

-In order to compute the end address we need to add the following attributes on the ATM's google-map-marker
+In order to compute the end address we need to add the following attributes on the ATM's google-map-marker, click-events on-google-map-marker-click="computeEndAddress"

 where